benonymity/spotify-buddylist/README.md

 # Spotify Friend Activity

+This program serves a webpage that imitates Spotify's official friend activity list for the account token you supply.

-This program serves a web client that calls a backend proxy on your server which talks to Spotify's unofficial activity API and displays it in a webpage with similar styling to Spotify.
+It serves a web client that calls a backend proxy on your server which talks to Spotify's unofficial activity API using a privledged access token and displays it in a webpage with similar styling to Spotify.

 # Usage